 Please indicate if you would like us to return any excess sample material to you.
-We will do so for a flat $10 fee to U.S. addresses.
+We will do so for a flat $15 fee for U.S. addresses.

 Samples held after 6 months will be disposed of to make room for new submittals.